brunossilveira/trecker/README.md

 # Considerations

 This solution is really powerful, there are a lot of companies using Kinesis that process terabytes of data each day without a problem.
+If one shard isn't enough, just add more and plug more consumers to it.

 A good alternative to improve performance even more would be to use a non relational database such as MongoDB to store locations.